tarik-sen/Career/README.md

 git clone https://github.com/tarik-sen/Career.git
 ```

+> ⚠️ If dotnet-ef is not installed, run "dotnet tool install --global dotnet-ef".

 Create a terminal and run these commands (change the <pw> with a proper - strong - password) to create the database and set user & admin account passwords.
 ```bash
 dotnet ef database update